-DENSO Spark Plugs: reducing the inconsistencies of ignition lag to ensure that ignition timing and combustion do not occur too early.
+DENSO Spark Plugs: reducing the inconsistencies of ignition lag

 The delay time for the ignition lag period can be inconsistent and can vary from one combustion cycle to the next.
 These inconsistencies will then shorten or lengthen the whole combustion process, which will advance or retard the exact time that the maximum cylinder pressure occurs.